 As someone with a background in journalism and a love of writing in general, I welcome this new challenge.
 However, to the average ALT who may not have a background in writing, this may seem somewhat scary.
 Don’t worry though, because it needn’t be.

-Here are a couple of simple ideas to try in your lessons the next time you’re asked to teach reading or writing in class.
+Here are a couple of simple ideas to try in your lessons the next time you’re asked to teach reading or writing in class while on the job.

 When you approach reading, it’s important to remember that Japanese — at least in its katakana and hiragana forms — is read phonetically.
 As such, you need to familiarize the students not only with the shape and pronunciation of each letter, but also with the more common phonetic blends.
 Perhaps the best way to do this in the early stages is through the use of worksheets.